tmi-lab/3BTRON/README.md

 ### The Model

-To promote the sharing of resources, we provide the trained model described in the paper, optimized for the PyTorch framework (3BTRON.pt).
+To promote the sharing of resources, we provide the trained model described in the paper, optimised for the PyTorch framework (3BTRON.pt).

 ### Code

 This folder contains all associated code (including scripts for data pre-processing, training and evaluation, stratification and for generating and visualising GradCAM heatmaps).

-### Dependencies

-The 'requirements.txt' file lists all the dependencies needed to install and run the model and associated code.
-Please follow the set-up instructions below.

 ### Data